Having worked with fish most of my life, I have a strong desire to help others to be successful in the hobby.

 Types of Filtration

-There are three basic types of filtration, mechanical, biological and chemical.
-Some filtration systems focus on one type of filtration other types of filters utilize two or three filtration methods.
+There are three basic types of filtration: mechanical, chemical, and biological.
+Some systems focus on one type of filtration; other types of filters utilize two or three methods.

 Understanding the Nitrogen Cycle